Help to stop smoking

 • coughs and colds

-Children are particularly vulnerable in cars where second hand smoke can reach hazardous levels - even with the windows open.
+Children are at even more risk when they're in cars where second hand smoke can reach hazardous levels - even with the windows open.
 It's against the law to smoke in a private vehicle if there's a young person under 18 present.

 Read about the law on smoking in private vehicles on GOV.UK